-Kourtney Kardashian & Family Believe That Sofia Richie Is ‘Great’ For Scott Disick, Per ‘Us Weekly’
+Kourtney Kardashian And Family Believe That Sofia Richie Is ‘Great’ For Scott Disick, Per ‘Us Weekly’

 “Nothing with Scott is rumored or even remotely on the horizon at all, so while people will inevitably try to spin it and say he’ll try and get back with her, they aren’t going to.
 He and Sofia are happy where they are now and they’re simply doing their own thing, and Scott and Kourtney are coparenting their kids as they have been with great success.”

-However, as previously reported by the Inquisitr, Kourtney’s sisters, Kim and Khloe Kardashian hinted that they would like to see Kourtney and Scott back together, and were even allegedly making comments about it throughout Kylie’s party.
+However, as previously reported by the Inquisitr, Kourtney’s sisters, Kim and Khloe Kardashian, hinted that they would like to see Kourtney and Scott back together, and were even allegedly making comments about it throughout Kylie’s party.

 Khloe was said to be the worst one of all, and in addition to posting a video of the former couple to her Instagram story, allegedly joked that Kourtney Kardashian and Scott Disick should get drunk and hook up for old time’s sake, which reportedly annoyed Kourtney.